ErrorTzy/writings/notes/Aristotle/LectureNotes.md

 Fail to refer to, but only refer to now "S at t2"

 Negation is syntax and falsity is semantic.
-When I say ¬P, I'm not saying P is false (say? or give?)
+When I say ¬P, I'm not saying P is false (say?
+Or give?)

 Is assertion a hidden negation?
 E.g. "The room is full" is short for "the room is not empty"?